 Belmar is a somewhat small coastal borough (i.e. on the ocean, a bay, or inlet) located in the state of New Jersey.
-With a population of 5,712 people and five constituent neighborhoods, Belmar is the 298th largest community in New Jersey.
-Belmar has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+With a population of 5,907 people and six constituent neighborhoods, Belmar is the 286th largest community in New Jersey.

 Belmar home prices are not only among the most expensive in New Jersey, but Belmar real estate also consistently ranks among the most expensive in America.

 Belmar is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Belmar is a borough of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Belmar who work in sales jobs (11.79%), food service (11.54%), and teaching (10.58%).
+Overall, Belmar is a borough of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Belmar who work in sales jobs (13.71%), management occupations (10.65%), and food service (10.37%).

-One of the nice things about Belmar is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Belmar is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The per capita income in Belmar in 2010 was $40,066, which is middle income relative to New Jersey, and wealthy relative to the rest of the US.
-This equates to an annual income of $160,264 for a family of four.
+The per capita income in Belmar in 2018 was $51,165, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
+This equates to an annual income of $204,660 for a family of four.
 However, Belmar contains both very wealthy and poor people as well.

+Belmar is a very ethnically-diverse borough.
 The people who call Belmar home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Belmar residents report their race to be White, followed by Black or African-American.
 Belmar also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 18.68% of the borough’s residents.
-Important ancestries of people in Belmar include Italian, German, Polish, and English.
+People of Hispanic or Latino origin account for 17.55% of the borough’s residents.
+Important ancestries of people in Belmar include Irish, Italian, German, Polish, and English.

 The most common language spoken in Belmar is English.
-Other important languages spoken here include Spanish and Portuguese.
+Other important languages spoken here include Spanish and Slavic languages.